Switch Program Facilitators

 Prior to joining Curtin University, she worked at University of Western Australia and Cardiff University (UK).
 In addition, she has been a visiting scholar at universities in the People’s Republic of China, Germany, UK, and US.

 Her research is multidisciplinary and her main areas of research include human resource management, knowledge transfer, leadership, and multiculturalism.
 A key theme throughout her work is how to promote positive employee work-related outcomes and organisational performance.
 Her work has been published in international top tier academic journals and practitioner-oriented publishing outlets such as Harvard Business Review, where she has been recognised for her expertise in HRM, leadership, and knowledge transfer.
-Dr Tian has also received multiple scholarly and teaching awards.
+Amy has also received multiple scholarly and teaching awards.